mosarhat/mosarhat/README.md

 - CISC332 Website using PHP and MySQL.
 - A personal website, with a blog, and portfolio showcase, using React.
 This is for me to write about more advanced topics I've learned in the future regarding HTML, CSS, and JavaScript.
 - Pomodoro Website Using Vanilla JS.
 I want to keep this code as light-weight as possible.
-- Build a website that inputs text, and provides sentiment analysis.
+- Build a website that inputs two sets of text, and provides sentiment analysis.
 However, you cannot use an API to do the sentiment analysis.
 Must use Python/Flask.
 - Build a website that scores the similarity of phrases by using a paper.
 This is good practice as it will help us learn to use research to implement solutions to our problems.
 The paper at hand; https://semanticsimilarity.wordpress.com/wp-content/uploads/2011/09/10-1109tkde-2006-130-authors-accepted-version.pdf.
 - A small language model using PyTorch.
 This will be completley self-taught, and my progress will be documented in-depth within the README.md.
 - A polyfill for JavaScript: TBD.
+- Build an opertating system from scratch: TBD.
+- Build a simple compiler.
 - A data analysis project that analyzes a dataset (TBD), and produces descriptive, and survival analysis.
 - A data anlysis project that analyzes a dataset (TBD), and runs it through traditional machine learning models, neural networks, and deep learning models.
 - A React Native project that utilizes Expo to create an iPhone, and Android app for users.
 I want to make this for people with disabilities, so when they take a picture of a given item, it gives a description both in-text, and to speech (upon clicking the test).